PurdueSIGGD/PurdueSIGGD.github.io/_posts/2018-1-10-GGJCallout.md

 ![alt text](/img/18GGJ.png)

-On Tuesday, January 23rd at 6:00 SIGGD will be hosting its Spring callout!
+On Tuesday, January 23rd at 6:00 in LWSN B131, SIGGD will be hosting its Spring callout!
 Show up and learn more about the Special Interest Group for Game Development, and find a place in our team!

-Also, that Friday the 26th starting at 4:30 will be the Global Game Jam!
+Also, that Friday the 26th starting at 4:30 PM in LWSN B151 will be the Global Game Jam!
 Compete with developers from around the world and spend the weekend making your own game!

 Please [**click this link**](https://goo.gl/forms/SyemEUH49iepJL2q2) to sign up, as limited space will be avaliable.